St. Ambrose Academy: Curriculum

-The six core subjects are English, history, Latin, math, religion, and science.
+The seven core subjects are English, history, Latin, math, religion, science, and philosophy.
 Topical studies that follow a historical progression are taught in a four-year cycle for the senior high and a three-year cycle for the junior high.
 Each cycle's historical topic is integrated in history, English, and religion, with the other courses reinforcing these studies where possible, yielding a "unified and interdisciplinary approach to each historical period."
 High school students are required to take two years of Latin.

-Religion instruction is integrated across the curriculum, and the school believes "that a return to classical methodology in the context of a Christ-filled community is the most effective way to form the human person in the modern world."
+Religious instruction is integrated across the curriculum and the school believes "that a return to classical methodology in the context of a Christ-filled community is the most effective way to form the human person in the modern world."

-Learning Services
+Learning services

 In 2016, the school established the St. Ambrose Academy Reading Institute to assist Catholic school students with dyslexia.
 This program became the independent Learning Atrium in 2020.
 The school continues to enlist the services of the Learning Atrium to support students with varying learning styles.
 The school has also expanded its own Learning Services Department to better serve students and families.